abcxyz/guardian/README.md

 ## Guardian CLI

 This is the underlying tool written in Golang that is enables all features.
-For more details and to understand how to use the cli see [Gaurdian CLI](./cli.md).
+For more details and to understand how to use the cli see [Guardian CLI](./cli.md).

 ## Guardian Features